Agnostella/samwich-cli/README.md

 ### Development

-1. Clone the repository
-2. Install development dependencies with your package manager of choice
-3. Install pre-commit hooks: `pre-commit install`
+Refer to the [Justfile](./Justfile) for development tasks.
+It is recommended to `pipx install rust-just` to run the tasks but you can also copy the commands from the Justfile and run them manually.

 ### Code Quality

-This project uses pre-commit hooks for code quality, including:
+This project uses `pre-commit` hooks for code quality, including:

-- Ruff for linting and formatting
+- `ruff` for linting and formatting
-- pycln for removing unused imports
+- `pycln` for removing unused imports
-- Various pre-commit hooks for file consistency
+- Various `pre-commit` hooks for file consistency